-Students who are not candidates for a PC degree may, upon approval from the Dean of Enrollment Management, be admitted to such classes as they may be prepared to take and shall be officially classified as "special students."
-Special students can change to regular student status only by submitting a new application requesting such a change to the Admissions Office.
+Upon approval from the Director of Admissions, non-degree seeking students who intend to audit courses or obtain dual credit may be admitted to such classes and will officially be classified as "special students."
+Special students can transition to regular student status only by submitting a new application requesting such a change to the Admissions Office.

-Deposit
+Enrollment Deposit

 Admitted freshmen and transfer students are asked to confirm their intention to enroll by submitting a \$400 non-refundable deposit.
+Special students, former students returning to PC, and summer school attendees can confirm their enrollment by submitting a \$75 deposit.